 And she would also become an author.

-Eight years after Dalia’s birth, Roanna Rosewood has written a memoir about her experience called Cut, Stapled, and Mended.
+Eight years after Dalia’s birth, Roanna Rosewood wrote a memoir about her experience called Cut, Stapled, and Mended.

-The book is being born today, April 30, 2013 and women, including doctors, midwives, doulas, and other birth advocates from around the world, are helping to bring this baby gently into the world.
+The book was born on April 30, 2013.
+Women, including doctors, midwives, doulas, and other birth advocates from around the world, helped bring Roanna’s new baby gently but powerfully into the world.

 She was wearing a white sun dress with flowers on it.

-Roanna tells me that even now she holds her own with her big brothers.
+Roanna tells me that these days Dalia holds her own with her big brothers.

 She likes frilly dresses and fancy shoes.